 What Makes You A Good Fit

-As our interview series illustrates, people who come to CISSP have a variety of backgrounds, experiences and live all over the world.
+People who come to CISSP have a variety of backgrounds, experiences and live all over the world.
 Some have decades of experience and come seeking a new challenge, others have just the minimum 5 years of experience needed to be able to qualify to hold the CISSP designation and are looking to enhance their career opportunities, and some join as an associate and build their experience after they have passed their exam.

 In our recent research publication, The Cybersecurity Career Pursuers Study, we saw that transitioning from IT (55%) is the most common pathway into the industry, followed by transitioning from another field (21%).
 Military veterans and the law enforcement community are prime areas for recruiting cybersecurity professionals, and represent nearly a third of professionals in that study.